 Some version of the Task Scheduler application has been part of the Windows Administrative Tool Kit from the operating system’s first release.
 The Windows 10 version can be accessed by typing “task scheduler” into the desktop search box and then selecting the appropriate result.
 As you can see in Figure A, the Task Scheduler can perform many tasks and can be a bit intimidating at first glance.

-Give your task a name and a description and then click the Next button to reach the Trigger screen shown in Figure C.
+Give your task a name and a description and then click the Next button to reach the Trigger screen (Figure D).

 There are several choices shown.
-You could run this shut-down process every day, once a week, or perhaps once a month.
+You could run this shutdown process every day, once a week or perhaps once a month.
 You can also ask the Task Scheduler to wait for a specific event.
 For our example, we will choose daily.
 Click Next when you have made your choice.
-If you chose daily, you will then be asked to specify a starting date and a time for execution, as shown in Figure D.
+If you chose daily, you will then be asked to specify a starting date and a time for execution (Figure E).

-After making your choices, click the Next button to reach the Action screen shown in Figure E. There are three choices on this screen, but the one we will use is Start a Program.
+After making your choices, click the Next button to reach the Action screen (Figure F).
+There are three choices on this screen, but the one we will use is Start A Program.

-Click Next to move to the screen shown in Figure F. This is where the main function of our task will be entered.
+Click Next to move to the screen shown in Figure G. This is where the main function of our task will be entered.

-Click Next to reach the Finish screen shown in Figure G, where you will be presented with a summary of your task and be given the opportunity to have the properties dialog open for this task after you click the Finish button.
+Click Next to reach the Finish screen (Figure H), where you will be presented with a summary of your task and given the opportunity to have the properties dialog open for this task after you click the Finish button.

 When you are satisfied with the setting for your task, click the Finish button to save it and then close out the Task Scheduler.
 For our example, starting 11/12/2019 at 1:00am, our Windows 10 computer will close any running applications and shut down after a 1-minute countdown.